lmnagaraju209/eks-setup-endtoend/PRICING_GUIDE.md

 **Don't**: Ignore what they have
 **Do**: "Great!
 Let's audit what exists.
 Existing infrastructure reduces Phase 1 cost.
 Containerized apps reduce Phase 2.
 I'll credit you for work already done."

+### "What about Indian developers?
+They're much cheaper."

+**Don't**: Badmouth offshore developers
+**Do**: "They are cheaper - $30-$60/hour vs my $150-$200/hour.
+But you're looking at 6-8 weeks instead of 4-5, time zone issues, communication overhead, and often more rework.
+I've fixed enough offshore projects to know the real cost.
+If budget is tight, we can talk about phasing or reducing scope.
+But the cheapest option isn't always the best value."

+**Key points to mention**:
+- Time zone differences (10-12 hours) = slower communication
+- Communication overhead = more time, more rework
+- Timeline is longer (6-8 weeks vs 4-5)
+- Hidden costs (project management, rework, delays)
+- Quality varies - finding the right team takes time
+- Your time managing them has value too

+**If they're serious about offshore**: "If you go that route, make sure you have a good PM, can handle 6-8 week timeline, and budget for 20-30% overhead.
+I've seen it work, but it requires more management on your end."

 ---

 ## Communication Templates